GWLab-UML/Protocols/Molecular_labwork/Histology_Slide_Prep.md

 #### Protocol:
 1. Place cassette into head.
 2. Adjust head so the cassette nearly touches the blade (this can largely be done with the second dial, looking above can help determine the angle needed to make it straight)
-3. On the trim setting (first dial), section the wax until the excess is trimmed off and tissue is exposed.
+3. On the trim setting (first dial, hit it twice to change from feed), section the wax until the excess is trimmed off and tissue is exposed.
 4. Switch to the feed setting (first dial) and section.
 5. Once sections are floating in the water bath, position a labelled slide under the tissue in the water.
 (Take out any excess wax you don't want and keep the stage clear) Slowly pull the slide out of the water, making sure the tissue is on the slide.
 	- only leave the slice in the water bath for 30 seconds (the tissue can start to separate)